Don't have time to read? Watch or listen to the AI video overview instead!

 According to CISA, the communications industry is “one of 16 critical infrastructure sectors whose assets, systems, and networks, whether physical or virtual, are considered so vital to the United States that their incapacitation or destruction would have a debilitating effect on security, national economic security, national public health or safety, or any combination thereof.”

+Telecoms are thus a top target for cybercriminals.
 It’s hardly surprising, then, that telecom operators are prioritizing cybersecurity measures to protect their networks, infrastructure, and customer data.
-They are investing in tools to mitigate cyber risks and safeguard against data breaches and cyberattacks, which can come from phishing, distributed denial of service (DDoS) attacks, and man-in-the-middle (MitM) attacks, as well as malware, ransomware, and even insider threats.
+They are investing in tools to mitigate cyber risks and safeguard against data breaches and cyberattacks, which can originate from phishing, distributed denial-of-service (DDoS) attacks, and man-in-the-middle (MitM) attacks, as well as malware, ransomware, and insider threats.

-A related telecom industry trend to watch is quantum computing.
+A related trend in the telecom industry to watch is quantum computing.
 Quantum communications are in an early stage but hold tremendous potential for creating highly secure communications.
 Quantum uses single points of light—photons—to transmit data.
 These photons are very fragile—so fragile that if a hacker intercepts one, its quantum state changes, leaving traceable evidence that it was interrupted.
 (There’s a short but excellent explanation of how this works here, if you are interested.)

 Trend #5: Expanding 5G — and Planning for 6G